miguelangelmy/Udacity-Deep-Reinforcement-Learning-Nanodegree/p1_navigation/README.md

 ### Report of the implemented solution

 The Jupyter notebook `Navigation.ipynb` contains the details of the implemented solution, as well as the results obtained.

+---
+**Note:** This markdown document and others in this repository partially include content from the repository provided for the Deep Reinforcement Learning Ucacity Nanodegree projects.
+The code of this solution is based on the exercises performed in the nanodegree and follows a similar structure to facilitate its understanding and review.